wez/wezterm/docs/config/mouse.md

 ## Default Mouse Assignments

+*Note: you can run `wezterm show-keys` to show the effective key and mouse assignments*.

 In the table below, `Triple Left Down` means that the left mouse button is being triple clicked and that the event matches the downstroke of the third quick consecutive press.  `Triple Left Up` matches the subsequent release event